yonatanhaddish/refactor/README.md

 # comment
 the "benefit" sections looks bigger on my external screen monitor (24 inch) while smaller on my laptop (13 inch).

+# Horieson
+i added a link to the h1 Horiseon to its self